Turning a Jeep 4.0L straight six into a 4.6L stroker motor A-MAIZE-ING KUSTOMS style

 I took off an hour early from Toyota and did the following work.
 I went with Scott Minzenmeyer of Recreational Motorsports to check out a new coating place.
 They do similar work as Swain Tech, but they are locally.
 I have agreed to give them a try on my new motor.
 Swain Tech shipping is extremely high.
 I can drop my stuff off at this guys house.
 That WAAAAY more convient.

-http://www.coolconceptspc.com) here in Amana, Ia.
+The company is called Cool Concepts (http://www.coolconceptspc.com) here in Amana, Ia.
 Mike is quite knowlegable, and doesn't BS.
 If he doesn't know the answer right off, he will get it.
 An EXCELLENT way to do business.

 Here are the shots of the new exhaust port.
 I will be working on the intake tomorrow.
 It doesn't need quite as much work as the exhaust, but needs some finessing.
 Once I get it to where I want it.
 I will take it over to Sperry Engines and put it on the Super Flow bench and get some numbers.
 If they are satisfactory, I will take the measurements and make templates to match all the rest of the ports.

-Here are the before shots
+Here are the before shots:

 Here are the after shots: